 One material, shaped by light

 The entire interface is a single surface.
-Elements don't sit on top of the background — they emerge from it.
+Elements emerge from it.
 A raised button is the same color as the background but has a light shadow on one side and a dark shadow on the other, creating the illusion that it's being pushed out of the material.
 This physical logic runs through every element.

 Shadows are the design language

-Where other styles use color fills and borders to define elements, neumorphism uses only shadows.
-Two shadows per element — one light, one dark — positioned as if light comes from the top-left.
+Neumorphism uses only shadows to define elements — two per element, one light and one dark, positioned as if light comes from the top-left.
 This consistency is what makes the effect believable.
 The moment shadow directions mix, the physical illusion collapses.

 Press is the interaction

 The signature interaction of neumorphism is the button press: a raised element becomes inset when clicked, like a physical button depressing.
 Light and dark shadows invert.
-This transition is what makes the interface feel satisfying and tactile in a way no other style achieves.
-It's not decoration — it's the core interaction model.
+This transition is the core interaction model — the source of the tactile, satisfying quality that makes the style distinctive.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.